Are Offshore Merchant Accounts Worth the Risk?

-This writer recommends that merchants should exhaust all domestic options before opening and offshore merchant account.
-If a merchant is left with offshore credit processing as its only option for accepting credit cards, here are a few precautions to consider:
+We recommend that business owners exhaust all domestic processing options before opening and offshore merchant account.
+If you are left with offshore credit processing as your only option for accepting credit cards, here are a few precautions to consider:

 - Thoroughly research the processor looking out for complaints of fraud, deception or anything that seems to suggest that the processor may not be reputable

 - Carefully read the merchant account contract before signing anything